Aesthetics by Dr Rachel

 Intrinsic Ageing (Internal Factors)

-• Hormonal changes, particularly around menopause, which accelerate collagen loss and skin thinning
+- Hormonal changes - particularly around menopause, which can accelerate collagen loss and skin thinning

-• Slower cell turnover, meaning the skin takes longer to renew and repair itself
+- Slower cell turnover - the skin takes longer to renew and repair itself, which can reduce brightness and smoothness

 Extrinsic Ageing (External Factors)

-• Sun exposure, the single biggest cause of premature skin ageing.
-UV radiation breaks down collagen and elastin, damages DNA, and drives wrinkles, pigmentation, and loss of firmness
+- Sun exposure – the single biggest cause of premature skin ageing.
+UV radiation breaks down collagen and elastin, damages DNA, and contributes to wrinkles, pigmentation and loss of firmness

-• Smoking, which reduces blood flow to the skin, impairs oxygen delivery, and increases free radical damage, accelerating skin ageing
+-Smoking – reduces blood flow to the skin, impairs oxygen delivery and increases free radical damage, accelerating visible ageing

-• Pollution, which increases oxidative stress and inflammation, weakening the skin barrier and accelerating collagen breakdown
+-Pollution – increases oxidative stress and inflammation, weakening the skin barrier and contributing to collagen breakdown

-• Lifestyle factors, including poor sleep, chronic stress, dehydration, and diets lacking key nutrients, all of which impair skin repair and regeneration
+-Lifestyle factors – including poor sleep, chronic stress, dehydration and diets lacking key nutrients, all of which can impair skin repair and regeneration

-• Repetitive facial movement, which over time contributes to expression lines becoming more permanent as skin elasticity and resilience decline
+-Repetitive facial movement – over time, expression lines can become more permanent as skin elasticity and resilience decline

-Living on the Wirral peninsula means your skin is regularly exposed to coastal wind, salt air, and strong sunlight reflected off the water.
-These environmental factors can increase dehydration, weaken the skin barrier, and accelerate collagen breakdown over time.
-The good news is that with the right daily protection, barrier support, and targeted treatments, these effects can be effectively managed, helping your skin remain healthy, resilient, and well supported as it ages.
+Living on the Wirral peninsula also means your skin is regularly exposed to coastal wind, salt air and strong reflected sunlight.
+These environmental factors can increase dehydration and weaken the skin barrier if skin is not properly protected.
+The good news is that with the right daily protection, barrier support and carefully chosen treatments, these effects can be managed, helping your skin remain healthy and resilient over time.

 The Visible Signs of Ageing Skin

-Ageing shows up and progresses differently for everyone.
-Understanding which changes are most noticeable for you allows me to select treatments that are targeted, appropriate, and tailored to your skin’s needs.
+Ageing shows up differently for everyone.
+Understanding which changes are most noticeable for you allows me to select treatments that are targeted, appropriate, and suited to your skin’s needs.

 Fine Lines and Wrinkles